 top of page

 Referrals are the lifeblood of many businesses, mine included.
-They can be a beautiful thing when they’re spot-on, but let’s face it—not all referrals are created equal.
-Sometimes, they miss the mark entirely.
-Let’s talk about the difference between good and bad referrals and how you can navigate these situations effectively.
+They can be rewarding when they're spot-on.
+However, not all referrals are created equal.
+Sometimes, they can miss the mark entirely.
+Let’s explore the difference between good and bad referrals and how to handle these situations effectively.

 What Makes a Good Referral?

 A good referral is like a well-wrapped gift.
-It’s thoughtful, intentional, and perfectly suited for what you offer.
-These referrals come from someone who truly understands your business and takes the time to share accurate and current information about your services.
+It's thoughtful, intentional, and perfectly suited for your offerings.
+Good referrals come from people who genuinely understand your business.
+They take the time to share accurate and current information about your services.
 For me at Dreamworth and Co., a good referral looks like this:

-• Someone who needs a modern, animated website built on the Wix platform.
+• A person in need of a modern, animated website built on the Wix platform.

-• A business owner looking for website maintenance or marketing solutions.
+• A business owner seeking website maintenance or marketing solutions.

-• A client who’s ready to streamline their systems and elevate their digital presence.
+• A client ready to streamline their systems and elevate their digital presence.

-When these types of referrals come through, they’re seamless.
-The referred person already knows what I offer, and we’re starting off on the right foot.
+When these types of referrals come through, they create a seamless process.
+The referred person already knows my offerings, allowing us to start on the right foot.

 What Makes a Bad Referral?

-A bad referral, on the other hand, can feel like being handed a puzzle piece that doesn’t fit.
-It’s not always the referrer’s fault—sometimes, they’re working off outdated or incomplete information about your business.
+Conversely, a bad referral can feel like receiving a puzzle piece that doesn't fit.
+It's not always the referrer's fault.
+Sometimes, they work off outdated or incomplete information about your business.

-Here’s my experience: back in 2019, I made a significant pivot.
-Dreamworth PR became Dreamworth and Co., and I shifted my focus exclusively to website design, system development, and marketing.
-Public relations services?
-Gone.
-Logo design?
-No longer on the menu.
-Yet, years later, I still get referrals for those services.
+Let me share my experience.
+In 2019, I made a significant pivot.
+Dreamworth PR transformed into Dreamworth and Co.
+I shifted my focus exclusively to website design, system development, and marketing.
+Public relations services were removed, as was logo design.
+Yet, I still get referrals for those services years later.

-For example, I once received a referral from a well-meaning past client for a logo design project.
-They weren’t aware I’d stopped offering that service years ago.
-Another time, someone referred me to a friend in need of public relations help, a service I haven’t provided since the rebrand.
-These moments can be frustrating, but they’ve taught me valuable lessons.
+For instance, I once received a referral from a well-meaning past client for a logo design project.
+Unbeknownst to them, I had stopped offering that service years ago.
+On another occasion, someone referred me to a friend needing assistance with public relations.
+That service hasn’t been part of my offering since the rebrand.
+These moments can be frustrating, but they have imparted immense lessons.

 How I Handled Bad Referrals

-When bad referrals happen, I don’t just brush them off.
-Instead, I see them as opportunities to reeducate and realign.
+When I encounter bad referrals, I don’t simply dismiss them.
+Instead, I view them as opportunities to educate and realign.
 Here’s what I’ve done:

 “Hi [Name], I noticed you referred someone to me for [service no longer offered].
 Thank you so much for thinking of me!
 I wanted to let you know that I’ve shifted my focus to website design, system development, and marketing.
 If you know anyone who needs these services, I’d love it if you sent them my way.”

-2. Updated My Communication: I reviewed all my communication materials—email signatures, social media bios, and website content—to ensure they reflect my current offerings.
-Consistency is key.
+2. Updated My Communication: I reviewed all my communication materials—email signatures, social media bios, and website content—to ensure they accurately represent my current offerings.
+Consistency is essential.

-3. Redirected When Necessary: For those who still reached out for discontinued services, I’ve been upfront.
-I’d either provide a referral to another professional or kindly explain that I’m no longer offering that service.
+3. Redirected When Necessary: For those who reached out for discontinued services, I was upfront.
+I either provided a referral to another professional or kindly explained that I’m no longer offering that service.

 How to Prevent Bad Referrals

-To minimize bad referrals, communication is everything.
+To minimize bad referrals, effective communication is key.
 Here are a few tips:

 • Educate Your Network: Regularly share updates about your services on social media, in newsletters, and during conversations with clients.

-• Be Specific: When someone asks what you do, don’t be vague.
+• Be Specific: When someone asks about your services, avoid vagueness.
 Be clear and precise about your offerings.

-• Set Boundaries: Politely decline projects that don’t align with your current services and explain why.
+• Set Boundaries: Politely decline projects that don’t align with your current services.
+Explain why to maintain transparency.

 The Takeaway - Developing a Good Referral Program

-Referrals aren’t always perfect, but with a little effort, you can turn even the misaligned ones into opportunities to strengthen your business.
-By educating your network and keeping your messaging clear, you’ll attract the right clients who are a perfect fit for your services.
+Referrals may not always be perfect, but with some effort, you can turn misaligned ones into opportunities for growth.
+By educating your network and keeping your messaging clear, you’ll attract the right clients who fit perfectly with your services.

 Have you ever dealt with a bad referral?
 How did you handle it?
-Let’s talk about it in the comments!
+Let’s discuss it in the comments!

 Comments